openshift-labs/cloud-native-katacoda/scenarios/microservice-nodejs/01-deploy.md

 JavaScript.
 Let's deploy it on OpenShift using the certified Node.js container image available in OpenShift.

-In the previous labs, you used the OpenShift [Source-to-Image (S2I)](https://docs.openshift.com/container-platform/3.6/architecture/core_concepts/builds_and_image_streams.html#source-build) feature via the [Fabric8 Maven Plugin](https://maven.fabric8.io) to build a container image from the source code on your laptop.
-In this lab, you will still use S2I but instead instruct OpenShift to obtain the application code directly from the source repository and build and deploy a container image of it.
+In the previous scenarios, you used the OpenShift [Source-to-Image (S2I)](https://docs.openshift.com/container-platform/3.6/architecture/core_concepts/builds_and_image_streams.html#source-build) feature via the [Fabric8 Maven Plugin](https://maven.fabric8.io) to build a container image from the source code on your laptop.
+In this scenario, you will still use S2I but instead instruct OpenShift to obtain the application code directly from the source repository and build and deploy a container image of it.